 The actual amount of repairs needed will be determined from an inspection and evaluation of the home.
 This type of assistance can vary depending on the needs in a home; however, not all homes can be repaired.
 If the home has too many major problems, it may not qualify for our regular housing rehab/repair program, but we may be able to help with emergency repair(s) for safety reasons.

-The goals of the Housing Rehabilitation Program are to:
+The goals of the Homeowner Rehabilitation Program are to:

 - Eliminate health and safety hazards in older homes

 - Benefit low-income, very low-income, and extremely low-income, and disabled residents

 - Improve neighborhoods and encourage long-term stability